MEET RESPONSIBLY SOURCED GEMS: AQUAMARINE, TOURMALINE, AND ZIRCON

 Aquamarine is on the hard side at 7.5 - 8, meaning it is a beautiful option as an everyday ring.

 Zircon at 6 - 7.5 is on the brittle side.
 It is less resistant to abrasion when coming in contact with other surfaces, so it is not ideal as an engagement ring.
-Other kinds of jewelry are excellent options, including cocktail rings.
+Other kinds of jewelry, such as cocktail rings, earrings, or pendants are excellent options for zircon!

 In the world of AQUAMARINE vs TOURMALINE vs ZIRCON, which is your favorite?